ckenst/images-catalog/readme.md

 # Images Catalog

 The goal is to create a comprehensive catalog of images for testing based on a number of variables including size, format (file extension) and image complexity.

-At this point this repo is just starting out and is organized by file size.
+Repo is organized mainly by file size and file type.
+Currently 12 different file types (which range in size) and then specific directories for small, medium and large files.
+(Large files require separate downloading / too large for GitHub.)

-- Images were either created by me or I found them on the web.
-Trying to use creative commons / free licenses.
+- Images were either created by me or I found them on the web, images should all be creative commons / free licenses.
 For any complaints please open an issue.
 - For submissions, please create PRs.

 Additional image catalogs: